Commands

 One-Word Commands

 One-word commands are pretty straight forward.
-When in need, just use the verb stem:
+When needed, just use the verb stem:

 EnglishInfinitiveImperative